youthy/vimerl-complete/README.md

 :EcompleteGen("18.3")
 ```

-in vim to generate tags for completation. ("18.3" is the version I used.
+in vim to generate tags for completation.
+Yon need run this command **only once** unless you change your erlang version
+("18.3" is the version I used.
 It can be like "R15B01" etc.)

 By default, It will automaticlly display module functions after you type `module:`.

-And the functions only include exported functions.
+And the functions **only include exported** functions.
 You can change default settings by add
 ```
 " set this value to 0 to disable the auto completation let g:vimerl_complete_auto = 0